-There were so many amazing presentations that involved things like their own videos they created with their Chromebook with websites such as WeVideo or videos they made on their phones, reviews using Quizizz, Kahoot, or just pen and paper, performed experiments, playing their instruments, and sharing artwork or items they created based on what they learned.
+There were so many amazing presentations that involved things like their own videos they created with their Chromebook with websites such as WeVideo or videos they made on their phones, reviews using Quizizz, Kahoot, or just pen and paper, performed experiments, wrote poems, played their instruments, and shared artwork or items they created based on what they learned.

 It took several class periods to get through all the presentations, and I was worried the excitement would wane, but they were enthralled with each other and couldn’t wait to come to class each day to see the other presentations.